Herbal Recipes

 Astragalus Butter

 Astragalus powder is very versatile in all the ways you can use it.
-This recipe makes an excellent substitute for peanut butter -- and is better for you, too.
-To read a brief summary of astragalus health benefits, please click here and scroll down to the paragraph.
+This recipe makes an excellent substitute for peanut butter -- and is better for you, too. .

 - 1 cup tahini (sesame seed butter)